Παρουσίαση/Προβολή

 COURSE DESCRIPTION, STUDENT ASSESSMENT

-During the 2024-25 academic year the course will be taught on Fridays from 12 noon till 3 p.m. in room 5 on the 6th floor of the 'new building'
+During the 2025-26 academic year the course will be taught on Mondays, from 09.00-12.00 in Room 314, on the 2d floor of the Glass Building

 I. Brief Description

-The course aims at revisiting various areas of EU law and policy, both from a legal and from a political/governance perspective.
+The course aims at revisiting various areas of EU law and policy, both from a legal and from a governance perspective.
 It discusses a wide range of topics.
 It is based on the assumption that students are familiar with the core values, principles and mechanisms of the EU (from the perspective of law or politics) and intends to offer an alternative narrative, focused on the various governance mechanisms or issues at work at the level of the EU.

 The common thread and the core learning outcome of the course is that students come to realize the diversity and complexity of decision making and of policy implementation at the EU level, which comprises international treaties, acts of binding secondary law, non-binding soft law instruments, self-regulation, the use of standards, the development of agencies and networks, political processes such as the Open Method of Coordination, simple political declarations and many more.